shamrock

 • Copies of the Folkloric project, a 1930s national scheme to record local legends.

-* Many of the newspapers listed here are now also available online.
+* Many of the Local Historical Newspapers listed here are now also available online.
 Incomplete ranges of years are the norm for the older titles.

 •